fdeblasio/pokeemerald-expansion/notes.md

         - Leaders would have optimal Abilities/EVs/IVs/Natures
     - Breeders should have good IVs/Natures/Abilities
     - Triathlete would be Speed-focused (maybe endurance/HP too)
-    - Winstrates (including Victor) should have EVs due to the mom mentioning using the Macho Brace
+    - Winstrates (including Vito) should have EVs due to the mom mentioning using the Macho Brace
+        - Vito can use TMs
     - Tori and Tia should have Spindas that aren't identical
     - Fix Roxanne's rematches being male (due to double battles (which the rematches are) having the personality set before the gender.
 Can rearrange steps or manually set gender)
     - Fix Flannery's rematches being male; also her Torkoal or Ninetales should have Drought